-Interestingly, negative reviews were much more likely to use language tagged by Relative Health’s medical-specific topical analysis.
+Interestingly, negative reviews were much more likely to use language tagged by Relative for Medical’s medical-specific topical analysis.
 This took the form of multiple types of symptoms – side effects from the high blood pressure medication.

 Reviewers were 3.5x more likely to talk about general ‘symptoms’, such as ‘pain’ and ‘inflammation’.
 They also used the word ‘sweat’ – which non-specialist text analysis tools would traditionally categorize under topics like ‘heat’ or ‘fashion’.
 Our specialist software also identified that ‘respiratory symptoms’ appeared 2.8x more in bad reviews.
 This included ailments such as ‘coughs’, ‘phlegm’ and ‘pneumonia’.
 Those complaining about lisinopril also used the word ‘like’ 3.5x more.
 However, this was within the context of what they felt like, rather than expressing a preference for treatments.

 While it’s unsurprising that negative drug reviews surface complaints about side effects and symptoms, using a healthcare-specific text analysis tool helps to quickly identify types of side effects present in medication – such as respiratory issues.

 “I had temporary high blood pressure because of a hormone imbalance.
 My doc prescribed lisinopril.
 Worst experience.
 While it did lower my blood pressure, I was tired, lethargic and the cough was horrible.“